centria/algo-and-data/docs/part3.md

 ## Multiple calls

-The situation becomes more interesting, when a mehtod calls itself multiple times.
+The situation becomes more interesting, when a method calls itself multiple times.
 The following code is otherwise equal to the previous one, but the now at the end we have *two* recursive calls:

 ```cs
 static void Main(string[] args)